-Conflicts of Interest Declarations of interest are recorded on a declaration form completed by Board members which should be regularly reviewed and updated as appropriate.
-There may also be conflicts of interest with regards to items under discussion.
-Any conflicts that arise during the year are shown in the minutes.
-No conflicts of interest have arisen during the meetings over the year 2022/2023.
-Training The Board has a duty to monitor its own training needs to ensure that each member has the knowledge required to exercise their responsibilities.
+The Board has a duty to monitor its own training needs to ensure that each member has the knowledge required to exercise their responsibilities.
 The Board, individually, undertake training through the Pension Regulators Public Service Toolkit and has adopted the CIPFA Knowledge and Skills Framework to audit their understanding.
 The Board's members have also been working through training provided online by Hymans Robertson.
 This training is made available to all Board members, as well as members of the Pensions Committee.
 This training is regularly updated as new issues emerge that Board Members need to be aware of.
 This helps to ensure that those responsible for governance of the Fund have the required skills and knowledge to be both compliant with regulations and competent in the oversight of the management of the Fund.

-Training needs of Board members are shown in Appendix A. Training will continue to be targeted to the developing needs of the Board and its work programme.
-The training needs analysis will be used to inform and identify where knowledge gaps need to be addressed.
-Costs and Expenses The costs and expenses of the Board are met as part of the administration costs of the Fund.
-The total costs during the financial year 2022/23 were as follows:
+The results of the latest Knowledge Progress Assessment of Board members is shown in Appendix A. Training will continue to be targeted to the developing needs of the Board and its work programme.
+The Knowledge Progress Assessment will be used to inform and identify where knowledge gaps need to be addressed.

+Costs and Expenses

+The costs and expenses of the Board are met as part of the administration costs of the Fund.
+The total costs during the financial year 2023/24 were as follows:

-Board Costs and Expenses £
+Board Costs and Expenses f

 Training and Conference Expenses 195.00

-Travel Expenses 239.00
+Travel Expenses 197.71

-Total 434.00
+Total 392.71

 Expenses this year are relatively minor and also comparable to previous years.

-Robert Birch
+John Mayhew

-Chair of the Staffordshire Pension Board June 2023
+Chair of the Staffordshire Local Pensions Board June 2024

-APPENDIX A

-Pension Board Training 2022/23
+Pension Board Training 2023/24

 In 2015 CIPFA produced the 'Local Pensions Boards: A Technical Knowledge and Skills Framework'.
 This covered the knowledge and skills requirements for members of local pensions boards and this still remains in force.

 In 2021 CIPFA published an updated LGPS Knowledge and Skills Framework (KSF) for officers and elected members/non-executives involved in the administration of public service pension schemes.
 This is more detailed that the version for the Pensions Board, so the Fund have deemed it appropriate to adopt this framework for measuring the knowledge and skills of Board members as well.

-Following the publication of the new and enhanced KSF, Staffordshire Pension Fund Officers carried out a training needs assessment (TNA) of the Senior Officers, Pensions Committee and Pensions Board members in February 2023, to discover what each individual member felt that their understanding was of the key knowledge areas that had been identified by CIPFA.
+In order to get an assessment of the knowledge level of Pensions Board and Committee members, the Hymans Knowledge Progress assessment was completed by all members.
+This gave an external verification of the collective knowledge of the Committee and board in the eight key skill areas identified by CIPFA.
 In turn this was to feed into the Training Plan for the coming 12 months.

-The objective of the KSF, and accordingly the TNA, is to improve knowledge and skills in all the relevant areas of activity of a Pension Board and to assist Board Members in achieving the degree of knowledge appropriate for the purposes of enabling them, both as individuals and as a collective, to properly exercise the functions of being a member of the Pensions Board, as required under Section 248a of the Pensions Act 2004, as amended by the Public Service Pensions Act 2013.
+The objective of the KSF, and accordingly the Knowledge progress assessment, is to improve knowledge and skills in all the relevant areas of activity of a Pension Board and to assist Board Members in achieving the degree of knowledge appropriate for the purposes of enabling them, both as individuals and as a collective, to properly exercise the functions of being a member of the Pensions Board, as required under Section 248a of the Pensions Act 2004, as amended by the Public Service Pensions Act 2013.

 The 8 key skills areas are as follows: